Lekanjoy/NFT-bidding-app/README.md

 To run this project, you will need the following:

 * Node.js and npm installed
-* A Open Sea API key
+* A OpenSea API key

 ## Installation

 1. Clone the repository to your local machine.
 2. Run `npm install` to install the dependencies.
-3. Create a `.env` file in the root directory of the project and add your Open Sea API key to it.
+3. Create a `.env` file in the root directory of the project and add your OpenSea API key to it.
 The `.env.local` file should look like this:

 ```
 NEXT_PUBLIC_OPEN_SEA_KEY=11111111-1111-1111-1111-111111111111